cosmos72/hyperluminal-mem/doc/design.md

-STMX-PERSIST is a high-performance Common Lisp persistence library.
+Hyperluminal-db is a high-performance Common Lisp persistence library.

 It is based on transactional memory (provided by STMX library) and it implements persistence through a memory-mapped Lisp object store.